nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 ## Config Contexts

-Outside of the scope of this document, but it is worth mentioning the power that configuration context's with integration to Git can provide in this solution.
-This is important since config contexts can be used for arbitrary JSON serializable data structures.
-That is helpful to model configuration that is not within Nautobot Core or within a Nautobot Plugin.
+While outside the scope of this document, it is worth mentioning the power that the `config_context` feature, along with integration to Git, can provide in this solution.
+Config contexts can be used for arbitrary JSON serializable data structures.
+That is helpful to model configuration that would not normally be available within Nautobot Core Django ORM models or within a Nautobot plugin's custom models.
 A common use case is to model "global configuration" like data, such as NTP, DNS, SNMP, etc.
 For more information, please refer to the Nautobot Core documentation on [Config Contexts](https://nautobot.readthedocs.io/en/latest/additional-features/config-contexts/#configuration-contexts) and leveraging
 [Git Data Sources](https://nautobot.readthedocs.io/en/stable/user-guides/git-data-source/#using-git-data-sources).

 ## Performance

-The GraphQL and transposer functionality could seriously impact the performance of the server.
-There are no restrictions imposed as it is up to the operator to weigh the pros and cons of the solution.
+The GraphQL and transposer functions have potential to seriously impact the performance of the Nautobot application.
+Operator should weigh the pros and cons of the solution before committing to the use of these functions.

 ## Sample Query